He was taught in the inherent flaws of this country.

 She bought a new house and a new car.

-But in at least one way it wasn't different.
+But in at least one way, it wasn't different.

-Hidden cameras found, she's still using food stamps to pay for her meals.
+She's still using food stamps to pay for her meals.

-A TV station got a tip from a viewer saying that Detroit resident Amanda Clayton, who works, sorry, took a $500,000 lump sum payment rather than a million dollars paid out over years, was using the taxpayers, food stamps to pay her food bill.
+A TV station got a tip from a viewer saying that Detroit resident Amanda Clayton, who works, sorry, took a $500,000 lump sum payment rather than a million dollars paid out over years, was using the taxpayers' food stamps to pay her food bill.

-So the station followed her, and sure enough she was, and the reporter confronted her about it.
+So the station followed her, and sure enough, she was.

-He goes, I feel that it's okay because you know I mean, I have no income, you know, and and I have bills to have two houses.
+Well, you know, I mean, he goes, I feel that it's okay because, you know, I mean, I have no income, you know, and I have bills to pay.

-Clayton, who gets $200 a month from the state, not part of the lottery.
+Clayton, who gets $200 a month from the state, not part of the lottery winnings, said that when asked if she thought it was right, well, yeah, because you know, I'm not really working.

 When asked if she thinks she has a right to food stamp money, she said, yes.